Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Perisher is the largest and most popular ski resort in Australia, with numerous ski fields and lifts.

 To get to Perisher, follow Kosciuszko Road from Jindabyne for 30 minutes.
-Charlotte Pass is another 10 minutes drive further west and is the starting point of the Summit and Main Range walks.
+Charlotte Pass is another 10-minute drive further west and is the starting point of the Summit Walk and Main Range Walk.

 Perisher Valley